roberta34/Software-Product/README.md

 This is a project made in the senior year of highschool for obtaining the certification specific for Computer Science and Mathematics students.
+It contains all the theory learned in high school about bidimensional arrays.